amkhrjee/fontonic-firefox/readme.md

 ```

 Fontonic uses Prettier for code formatting.
 Thus, it is recommended to have the Prettier VS Code extension installed.
 Maintain the `tabWidth: 4` as configured in `.prettierrc`.

+## Chrome Extension Source

+The source for the Chrome extension is hosted at https://github.com/amkhrjee/fontonic